Application for Writ of Habeas Corpus New York City

 What to Expect After Submitting Your Application

-Once submitted, the court will review your application.
-If your petition establishes a prima facie case, a hearing date will be scheduled.
+After your application is submitted, the court will conduct a thorough review of the petition.
+If your petition establishes a prima facie case, a hearing date will be scheduled, allowing for further examination of the claims presented.

 How the Court Reviews a Habeas Corpus Petition

-At this point, the judge will examine the legitimacy of your claim, considering both the arguments presented and the applicable laws.
-The respondent (usually the state) will also file a return, countering your claims.
+During the review process, the judge will assess the legitimacy of your claims, taking into account both the arguments presented and the applicable laws.
+The respondent, typically representing the state, will also file a return to counter your claims, providing their justification for the detention.

 Possible Outcomes